yunzhuangshen/PB-DFS/README.md

 ## Generating your own training/test problem instances
 - If you need to generate your own training and test instances, you can use the code in "data_generator" directory.
 Each problem directory contains two files:
-- gen_inst_*: generate problem instances with different parameters and/or solve problem instances (to obtaining optimal solutions for training an ML model).
+- gen_inst_*: generate problem instances with different parameters and/or solve the problem instances to optimality.
 - make_sample_*: extract features for problem instances and make training data.

 Two python packages are required for data generation:
-- gurobipy for solving training instances to optimality
+- gurobipy (for solving training instances to optimality).
-- PySCIPOpt for feature extraction.
-Note that to have the feature extraction code please install our version of PySCIPOpt included in this project,
+- PySCIPOpt (for feature extraction).
+Note that to have the feature extraction code please install our version of PySCIPOpt included in this project.

 ## FAQ
 - Currently, the ML models are implemented in the python code, and their predictions are wrriten into the filesystem to be used by the scip implemented in C++.